Attackers Compromise Office 365 Accounts without Stealing Credentials

 - Platform: Office 365

 - Email Security Bypassed: Office 365

 - Victims: Internal Employees

 - Technique: Brand Impersonation

-- Setup: The attacker leveraged an Office 365 app which, according to PhishLabs, was created using information stolen from a legitimate organization.
-This app requests access to nearly everything in the victim’s O365 account – email, OneDrive, contacts, etc.
+In this attack, the attacker leveraged an Office 365 app which, according to PhishLabs, was created using information stolen from a legitimate organization.
+This app requests access to nearly everything in the victim's O365 account—email, OneDrive, contacts, and more.

-- Email Attack: The attacker sent an email purporting to be from Microsoft, asking users to log in to enable additional anti-virus protection on their account.
-The email looked like a legitimate email from Microsoft, and links directed to legitimate Microsoft pages, including a real Microsoft login page.
+The email itself purports to come from Microsoft, asking users to log in to enable additional anti-virus protection on their account.
+The email looked like a legitimate email from Microsoft and links directly to legitimate Microsoft pages, including a real Microsoft login page.

-- Result: If the user granted the app the access it requested, attackers would take full control of the victim’s account.
-Because access is granted through the malicious app, a password reset would be ineffective – the only way to deny the attacker access to the account would be to delete the app.
+If the user granted the app the access it requested, attackers would take full control of the victim's account.
+Because access is granted through the malicious app, a password reset would be ineffective—the only way to deny the attacker access to the account would be to delete the app.

-- Novel technique: This attack directed users to a real Microsoft login page so nothing would have looked amiss.
-The email said that users would be getting new security capabilities, so users might even have expected the app prompt requesting full access to their account.
-This attack was sophisticated: there was no credential theft, since the login page was real, and even if the user realized that this was an attack, changing their password would not block the attacker’s access to their account.
+The email even said that users would be getting new security capabilities, so they might have even expected the app prompt a full access request to their account.
+This attack was sophisticated: there was no credential theft since the login page was real, and even if the user realized that this was an attack, changing their password would not block the attacker's access to their account.

 Abnormal stopped this attack because of the unusual sender address, the unusual reply-to domain, and the urgent language present within the email itself.
 In an attack that is extremely difficult to stop, and where remediation is much harder than simply changing the password, increased security is vital to prevent compromise.